Institutions Are Us

 In this past episode from my Executive Book Club podcast, I reviewed Sebastian Junger’s “Tribe: On Homecoming and Belonging,” a book about, among other things, what US military veterans face when they return from foreign wars.

 The Peaceful Leader newsletter is written and produced by Maya Mathias.
 Through her soulful coaching services, workshops and programs, Maya cultivates executives, civic youth, and writers for a more peaceful planet.

 Thanks to the paying subscribers of Peaceful Leader who make this newsletter possible.
-Paying subscribers guarantee this work stays ad-free, and get a weekly bonus edition of a deeper dive into a #GlobalGoals story - offering more food for your mind, and fuel for your soul.
+Paying subscribers guarantee this work stays ad-free, and get a monthly bonus edition of a deeper dive into a #GlobalGoals story - offering more food for your mind, and fuel for your soul.
 Consider becoming a full subscriber today.